Gardening Injuries and Prevention

 Tip 6: Keep Your Spine in a Strong Position

 As you’re bending over your flowerbeds enjoying the pleasures of your labor, it may be possible to forget about your back.
-But gardening can be tough work and sometimes causes misaligned spinal bones and pinched nerves.
+But gardening can be tough work and sometimes strains muscles, tendons, and joints in the back and shoulders.
 Try to protect your back since pain can sometimes only bites when significant damage has been done.

 Benefits from a “Garden-Variety” Workout